edion-org/edion-org.github.io/index.md

 Post-prototype testing, our roadmap includes the development of further advanced modules such as exercise and test generation.
 These features will complement the report generation by offering comprehensive content creation that supports personalized learning experiences.

 ### Strategic Collaborations
 We actively seek and establish collaborations that enhance our technological capabilities and expand our reach.
-Partnerships with academic institutions and technology leaders are pivotal in our ongoing research and development efforts, ensuring that Edion remains at the cutting edge of educational technology.
+Partnerships with academic institutions and technology leaders are pivotal in our ongoing research and development efforts.

 ### Commitment to Continuous Innovation
 At Edion, innovation is continuous.
 We are committed to staying ahead of technological advancements and educational needs.
 Our team is constantly exploring new ways to enhance the effectiveness and efficiency of educational processes through AI and machine learning.